mahmadakbar/fullstachNextNest/README.md

 Open [http://localhost:8000](http://localhost:8000) with your browser to see the result BackEnd.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result FrontEns.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result FrontEnd.